-The Doctor's interest is in helping you discover, express and determine what it is that you need and want most.
-The approach is fun in that it is expressive and exploratory.
-Some clients even report it is, for them, spiritual, in that you may get to know your own soul and may become more interested in growing your spiritual life as an additional dimension to your therapy process.
+My interest is in helping you discover, determine and express what it is that you need and want most.
+The approach is work - but fun work - in that it is expressive and exploratory.
+Some clients even report it is, for them, spiritual: You may get to know your soul better and may become interested in growing your spiritual life as an additional dimension to your process.

 The most important part of the training for any accomplished psychotherapist is to have been in one's own therapy and to have made significant improvement in those areas of woundedness, distortion and conflict that have been impediments in the therapist's life.
 No matter how good the graduate program, book-learning, clinical training and years of experience, without this piece, no psychotherapist is fully prepared to help others.
-All of his or her un-analyzed blockages become your blockages too.
+The therapist's un-analyzed blockages become the client's blockages.

-Dr. Seropian has worked in her own personal therapy, more than once, both individually and in group therapy, and continues to go into therapy at regular junctures in her life.
-She encourages you to inquire about it with her and with any other therapist you are considering seeing.
-Your provider should be happy to share with you the importance of this part of their training and preparation to work with you, and perhaps share a couple of things they gained from their own therapy work.
+I have worked in my personal therapy both individually and in group therapy throughout my career.
+I continue to go into therapy at regular intervals.
+I encourage you to inquire about it with me and with any other therapist you are considering seeing.
+Your provider should be happy to share with you the importance of this part of their training and preparation for the work, and perhaps share a couple of things they gained from their own therapy work.
 If they aren't, or if they bristle at such questions, let that be food for thought for you in your decision.

-People commonly ask about seeing a psychologist versus a counselor or social worker.
+People commonly ask about seeing a psychologist versus a counselor or socialworker.
 What sets doctoral psychologists apart is the breadth and depth of their training.
-Their training is comprised of five years of graduate school following four years of college.
-Counselors' training (those with an M.S. in Counseling) comes originally from the traditions and models of education and usually takes two years of graduate work.
-The counseling approach is more closely related to teaching including providing information, counsel and advice.
-Social workers' training (those with an M.S.W. degree) comes originally from the traditions of community social work and community relationship building, and is usually two to three years of graduate work.
-Many social workers have strong therapy skills and excellent advocacy skills, but their training is not as broad and deep when it comes to formal assessment (identification of psychological problems).
-The doctoral clinical psychologist's training comes from the disciplined social science of psychology.
+Their training is comprised of five years of graduate school following four years of college including two and one-half years of practica and internship.
+The clinical psychologist's training comes from the disciplined social science of psychology.
 It strives to use the scientific method of medical science, of academic research, and of well-founded scientific models of human behavior.
-Clinical Psychologists excel in the treatment not only in the common and transient problems of living that counselors and social workers commonly work with, but also in the more complex and nuanced problems of thought, emotion and behavior.
-They are particularly skilled in the areas of assessment, diagnosis, treatment planning, and providing treatment when the problems are more complex, difficulty, disruptive or persistent than people are able to manage on their own.
+Clinical Psychologists excel in the treatment not only in the common and transient problems of living that counselors and social workers commonly work with, but also in the more complex and nuanced problems of thought, emotion and behavior that sometimes warrant deeper exploration.
+We are particularly skilled in the areas of assessment, diagnosis, treatment planning, and providing treatment when the problems are more complex, difficult, disruptive or persistent than people are able to manage on their own.